 [IETF RFC 8224] and [IETF RFC 8225] define a base set of procedures for how STI fits into the SIP call flow.
-[IETF RFC 8225] defines the procedures for constructing the PASSPorT token.
-[IETF RFC 8224] defines an authentication service and a verification service corresponding to the STI-AS and STI-VS described in the SHAKEN reference architecture..
+[IETF RFC 8225] defines the procedures for constructing the PASSporT token.
+[IETF RFC 8224] defines an authentication service and a verification service corresponding to the STI-AS and STI-VS described in the SHAKEN reference architecture.

-[IETF RFC 8443] defines the rph PASSPorT extension to sign and verify claims for the SIP RPH field.
-This section details the procedures required for the STI-AS (RPH-AS) function to create the required identity header and the STI-VS (RPH-VS) function to verify the claims of the identity header for the SIP RPH field, where the STI-AS (RPH-AS) and STI-AS (RPH-VS) are logical functions described in clause 4.4.
+[IETF RFC 8443] defines the “rph” PASSporT extension to sign and verify claims for the SIP RPH field.
+This section details the procedures required for the STI-AS (RPH-AS) function to create the required Identity header and the STI-VS (RPH-VS) function to verify the claims of the Identity header for the SIP RPH field, where the STI-AS (RPH-AS) and STI-AS (RPH-VS) are logical functions described in clause 4.4.

 PASSporT Token Overview

-STI as defined in [IETF RFC 8225] specifies the process of the PASSporT token.
+STI as defined in [IETF RFC 8225] specifies the use of the PASSporT token.
 Refer to [RFC 8225] for the process and specific examples of a PASSporT token.

 Token Construction and Procedures